-Lately I’ve been sharing some of the TED Talks that I’ve found particularly informative and inspiring (you can find others in my blog index).
+Lately I’ve been sharing some of the TED Talks that I’ve found particularly informative and inspiring.
 In this post, I’m focusing on talks that challenge the stigma related to mental illness.

 Sangu Delle: There’s No Shame In Taking Care of Your Mental Health